INVESTOR FAQ

 WHO IS AN ACCREDITED INVESTOR?

-This is a term defined by the Securities and Exchange Commission.
+Accredited Investor is a term defined by the U.S. Securities and Exchange Commission.
 Many securities may only be offered to investors meeting the definition.
 This is intended to better protect people who do not have the income or net worth to absorb the inherent risks of investing in early-stage companies.
 There are many rules affecting private placements, and E8 must - and does - abide by them.

-Yes, E8 is an Established Angel Group and is a member in good standing of the Angel Capital Association.
-This assures our members and entrepreneurs that we follow a set of criteria in vetting and accepting our members which meets SEC guidelines, while protecting our investors’ privacy and without requiring full disclosure of their financial assets.
+Yes, E8, established in 2006, is a Washington based non profit 501 (c)(6) made up of accredited investors.
+E8 is also a member in good standing of the Angel Capital Association.
+We follow a set of criteria in vetting and accepting our members which meets SEC guidelines, while protecting our investors’ privacy and without requiring full disclosure of their financial assets.

 WHO ARE E8 MEMBERS AND HOW MANY ARE THERE?

 Since our founding in 2006, we have had several hundred members who remain active as their professional lives and funding resources allow.
-Currently we have close to 70 active members who come from a wide range of professions.
+Our current membership is 130+ members, concentrated primarily in the Pacific Northwest, but radiating out across North America, Europe and Asia.

 Many are present and former high-tech and cleantech entrepreneurs and executives.
 Other members have deep experience in finance, environmental engineering, real estate development and the utility space.